ucldc/ucldc-docs/docs/dams/faq.md

 ### <a name="faq14">14.
 What plans are in place to enhance Nuxeo, to meet any additional or new use cases or requirements?</a>

 For requirements that are not anticipated to be met this summer, Nuxeo provides promising solutions (and, indeed, we see some of these requirements explicitly on the product’s roadmap).
 It is overwhelmingly the case that some requirements were not met this summer simply because they require more systemwide discussion than could be accomplished on the project’s ambitious timeframe.
 CDL anticipates working with the Libraries to further unpack, prioritize, and add new requirements to this service offering, whether we meet these requirements within Nuxeo or with another product.
-To view our Nuxeo development work queue, see our Pivotal Tracker site.
+To view our Nuxeo development work queue, <a href="https://www.pivotaltracker.com/n/projects/935010">see our Pivotal Tracker site.</a>

 ### <a name="faq15">15.
 Does the shared DAMS and UCLDC allow for co-development or other collaboration opportunities with the campus libraries?</a>

 Nuxeo is a flexible platform with a well-documented API, offering a range of opportunities for co-developing new features and integrations with other systems.
-As an example, staff from the UC Santa Cruz Libraries and CDL Nuxeo team developed a strategy for integrating data between Omeka and Nuxeo; UC Santa Cruz subsequently created a plug-in for Omeka that allows users to import content from Nuxeo into Omeka, utilizing the APIs from each platform; the content can then subsequently be published through Omeka, leveraging Omeka to create a tailored or customized view of that content (e.g., as part of an exhibit).
+As an example, staff from the UC Santa Cruz Libraries and CDL Nuxeo team developed a strategy for integrating data between Omeka and Nuxeo; UC Santa Cruz subsequently created a <a href="https://github.com/UCSCLibrary">plug-in for Omeka</a> that allows users to import content from Nuxeo into Omeka, utilizing the APIs from each platform; the content can then subsequently be published through Omeka, leveraging Omeka to create a tailored or customized view of that content (e.g., as part of an exhibit).

-More broadly, the UCLDC platform also supports a range of opportunities for co-development, leveraging the suite of APIs that are available.
+More broadly, the UCLDC platform also supports a range of opportunities for co-development, leveraging the <a href="https://registry.cdlib.org/documentation/docs/technical-docs/index/">suite of APIs</a> that are available.

 We welcome opportunities to work with the UC Libraries to identify and develop other enhancements to Nuxeo and the broader UCLDC platform.
 For example, we anticipate that Nuxeo could be extended to integrate shared name authority and thesaurus data, potentially using linked open data techniques; this type of functionality could benefit from co-development approaches.
 If there is a particular area of the platform that you would like to extend, and are interested in collaborating with us on development work, please contact us!